networkedsystemsIITB/WebQ/TokenCheck/README.md

 The configuration options are in the file lighttpd.conf.
 CapacityEstimator ip and port at which it listens ( this is listed as webq.tokencheck.port in `CapacityEstimator/webq.properties` ) is HARD CODED in btp.h !!!!
-The apache server ip is configured in TokenCheck/lighttpd/lighttpd.conf
+The Apache server ip is configured in TokenCheck/lighttpd/lighttpd.conf

 ###  Code changes to lighttpd
 Code changes for this project to lighttpd are in TokenCheck/lighttpd/src/btp.h